 - Place pillows underneath your knee to elevate it to the same level or higher than the level of your heart when sleeping.

 - Practice gentle stretching and knee exercises, such as heel slides, to improve mobility and reduce swelling.

 You may also take nonsteroidal anti-inflammatory drugs such as ibuprofen (Advil) to relieve swelling if recommended by a doctor.
 If symptoms persist after three days despite this treatment or if your pain worsens, consider talking with a doctor.

 Other inner knee pain treatments

-If your inner knee pain worsens after several days, or if basic at-home remedies don’t alleviate symptoms, you should go see your doctor.
-Some treatment methods for more serious knee injuries include:
+If your inner knee pain is severe, worsens after several days, or if basic at-home remedies don’t help your symptoms, consider seeing a doctor or going to an orthopedic immediate care center.

-- Assistive device.
-Wearing a knee brace during athletic or everyday activities can help.
+- Assistive device: Wearing a knee brace during athletic or everyday activities can help.

 - straight leg lifts